 At the RRO, Submissions are processed one of three ways:

-- Full Board Review: Studies that involve risk to participants for the advancement of scientific knowledge are revised at full board meetings.
+- Full Board Review: Studies that involve risks to participants for the advancement of scientific knowledge are revised at full board meetings.

 - Delegated Review: Studies can be reviewed in a delegated fashion if the study does not involve more than minimal risk.
 The standard of minimal risk is commonly defined as follows: if potential subjects can reasonably be expected to regard the probability and magnitude of possible harms implied by participation in the research to be no greater than those encountered by the subject in those aspects of his or her everyday life that relate to the research then the research can be regarded as within the range of minimal risk.
 Delegated approval is granted by the Chair and the protocol is then presented for corroborative approval at the next Research Ethics Committee Meeting.

 - Chart Review: A retrospective Chart Review must be authorized both by the Research Ethics Board and the Director of Professional Services according to article 19.2 de la Loi sur les services de santé et des services sociaux.
-When data collected for research purposed can be linked back to the participant, the authorization from the Research Ethics Office is also required.
-If they study warrants approval an approval letter signed by both the Director of Professional Services and the Chief of the Research Ethics Office will be issued.

-After a protocol is approved and activated, any modifications or amendments must be submitted promptly to the Research Review Office (RRO) through NAGANO for review and approval prior to this modification being implemented.
+After a protocol is approved and activated, any modifications or amendments must be submitted promptly to the Research Ethics Board (REB) through Nagano for review and approval prior to this modification being implemented.
 Some may require a full committee review for approval, particularly if the amendment is major, or if the protocol itself has been significantly changed.
 An example of a major amendment would be substantial changes in inclusion and exclusion criteria.